Home > Developing Well > Children and young peoples health > Drug Misuse in Children and Young People

 Young people who experience these 'vulnerabilities' may also be more likely to engage in polydrug use, using multiple substances at the same time or sequentially within a specific time.
 Polydrug use can lead to increased health risks, including in some cases overdose (see JSNA Adult Substance Misuse section).
 62% of females and 49% of males accessing treatment nationally in 2020/21 reported polydrug use.

-Source: Office for Health Improvement and Disparities (OHID) Public Health Profiles / Hospital Episode Statistics.
+Source: Dept for Health and Social Care (DHSC) Public Health Profiles / Hospital Episode Statistics.

 Looked After Children and Children in Need